3neti/ayuda-docs/README.md

 mkdocs build
 ```

-The PDF will be available at `site/pdf/sadp_program_outline.pdf`
+The PDF will be available at `site/pdf/uddf_framework.pdf`

-## About SADP
+## About UDDF

-The Secure Ayuda Disbursement Program establishes a **fully traceable, tamper-resistant aid delivery system** where every peso of government ayuda (cash assistance) can be accounted for — from issuance to redemption.
+The Unified Digital Disbursement Framework establishes a **single programmable disbursement infrastructure** for **all government payments** — from social aid (G2P) to employee payments (G2E), contractor settlements (G2B) to scholarships (G2F).

-By integrating **x-Change voucher infrastructure** with Government Banks (LandBank, DBP), ayuda funds remain within the regulated perimeter while becoming auditable and programmable.
+By integrating **x-Change voucher infrastructure** with Government Banks (LandBank, DBP), every government financial release becomes a **traceable digital token** that remains within the regulated perimeter while becoming fully auditable and programmable.

 **Powered by x-Change voucher technology**
 Developed by 3neti R&D OPC